libplctag/libplctag.NET/README.md

 ﻿# libplctag .NET

 This wrapper is still in alpha.
-If you have problems, please refer to the (project's contact information)[https://github.com/libplctag/libplctag#contact].
+If you have problems, please refer to the [project's contact information](https://github.com/libplctag/libplctag#contact).

 This repository contains two .NET wrappers for [libplctag](https://github.com/libplctag/libplctag) that are published to Nuget.org:
 * [libplctag](https://www.nuget.org/packages/libplctag/) ![Nuget](https://img.shields.io/nuget/dt/libplctag)